 My Ham Radio interests evolved from my interest in Short Wave Listening in the 1950s and 1960s when there were thousands of broadcast stations on the air ~ and much better propagation than nowadays.

 As a teenager I would listen to English language stations from around the world and often send reports in order to receive their QSL cards, information packs, posters, stickers and calendars.
 My receiver was a fairly simple domestic valve radio, which in those days typically covered the broadcast bands, but not the Amateur bands, etc.

-Mine.
+Mine in Wales.
 I later studied Geology and in 1967 began work as a

 geologist and undertook mineral resources surveys in many parts of

-While other band members used commercially built amplifiers, I had a couple of 'home-brew' amps, one of which (if I recall correctly) used two 6L6G valves in push-pull configuration, and which outclassed the cheaper commercial amplifiers of the day.
+While other band members used commercially-built amplifiers, I had a couple of 'home-brew' amps, one of which (if I recall correctly) used two 6L6G valves in push-pull configuration, and which outclassed the cheaper commercial amplifiers of the day.
 There was also a super ex-BBC microphone which weighed several kilograms.

 I did not realise that working 'in the field' was an opportunity to move from being a SWL to a Licensed Radio Amateur.
 Instead, seeking intellectual stimulation, I studied Renaissance Art and Architecture as part of a Nottingham University Extension Course and, later, Planning and the Environment at the Open University.
 It was only after I settled down to a desk job that I took the Radio Amateurs' Exam in 1989.